yukuku/kotlin-web-site/docs/topics/arrays.md

 [//]: # (title: Arrays)

-> Before you use an array, we strongly recommend that you consider using a [collection](collections-overview.md) instead.
+ Before you use an array, we strongly recommend that you consider using a [collection](collections-overview.md) instead.
-> Collections have many benefits:
+ Collections have many benefits:
->   * They can be mutable or immutable
+   * They can be mutable or read-only
->   * You can add or remove elements from mutable collections
+   * You can add or remove elements from mutable collections
->   * They have no boxing overhead
->
-{type="note"}

-Arrays in Kotlin are represented by the `Array` class.
+Arrays in Kotlin are represented by the `Array` class which stores objects.
 Arrays are always mutable and have a fixed size.

 ## Create arrays